- The ADB command not found error can be due to an outdated ADB interface driver.

 Alternatively, you can open Command Prompt in the Android SDK directory by doing the following:

-- Open Android SDK installation directory.
+- Open the Android SDK installation directory.

 - Once the PowerShell window opens, try running the ADB command.